ExGra-Med: Extended Context Graph Alignment for Medical Vision-Language Models: Conclusion

 \section{Conclusion}

-We have shown that enforcing triplet correlations among images, instructions, and extended captions significantly enhances vision-language alignment - an area where autoregressive models like \textsc{LLaVA-Med} struggle, especially with limited data.
-To this end, we introduce \textsc{ExGra-Med}, a multi-graph alignment algorithm that trains efficiently, matches \textsc{LLaVA-Med} using just 10\% of the data, and outperforms other SOTA models across tasks.
-These results underscore that choosing the right learning algorithm for LLMs is as vital as scaling model size or data volume.
+We have shown that enforcing triplet correlations among images, instructions, and extended captions significantly enhances vision-language alignment - an area where autoregressive models like \textsc{LLaVA-Med} struggle, particularly under limited data and domain shift, which manifests as a strong dependence on large-scale pre-training data.
+To this end, we introduce \textsc{ExGra-Med}, a multi-graph alignment algorithm that trains efficiently, matches \textsc{LLaVA-Med} using only 10\% of the data, and outperforms other state-of-the-art models across tasks.
+These results highlight that selecting an effective learning algorithm for LLMs is as crucial as scaling model size or data volume.